Orderflow Auction System

 2. Cached Pricing: Retrieves asset prices once per transaction rather than per liquidation.

-3. Consolidated Transfers: Aggregates debt repayments into a single transfer.
+3. Consolidated Transfers: Aggregates results and returns both seized shares and debt to repay into a single transfer.

 4. Gas Optimization: Significantly reduces gas costs during liquidation cascades.